How Many Carbs Are in an Avocado?

 As already mentioned, avocados contain monounsaturated fats (good fats) and are widely considered to be a superfood due to all the health benefits associated with eating them.

-Monounsaturated fats alone have been proven to lower blood pressure, increase HDL (high-density lipoprotein), reduce insulin resistance, protect skin from photoaging (the premature aging of skin), and reduce belly fat.
+Monounsaturated fats alone have been proven to lower blood pressure, increase HDL (high-density lipoprotein), reduce insulin resistance, protect skin from premature aging, and reduce belly fat.

 More Benefits of Eating Avocados